dseguin/dndb/README.md

 ![Spell Pages](images/screen_group1.png)

-Android app and database for searching and displaying data for Dungeons & Dragons (5e).
+D&DB is an Android app/database for searching and displaying data for Dungeons & Dragons (5e).
+The only data included by default comes from free source material by Wizards of the Coast, including the "System Reference Document", "Basic Rules", and "Elemental Evil Player's Companion".

-Pre-built binaries available in the [releases tab](https://github.com/dseguin/dndb/releases/latest), or download the [latest release directly](https://github.com/dseguin/dndb/releases/download/v0.1.2/dndb-androidapi19-0.1.2.apk).
+Pre-built binaries available in the [releases tab](https://github.com/dseguin/dndb/releases/latest), or download the [latest release directly](https://github.com/dseguin/dndb/releases/download/v0.1.3/dndb-androidapi19-0.1.3.apk).

 Spells
 ------